Reviewed: 24/07/2025

 A recent report by the Kind’s Fund describes two "turning points" in trends in life expectancy in England in the past decade.

 For both males and females living in Bolton, life expectancy at birth has been consistently below the national average since 2001.
-This trend appeared to be improving over time, however recent years data suggests the gap in life expectancy between Bolton and England seems to be widening.
+Bolton's highest male life expectancy was seen in 2014-16, and highest female life expectancy seen in 2017-19.

 Inequalities in life expectancy